seung-lab/connected-components-3d/README.md

 );
 ```

-## Algorithm Description
+## 26-Connected CCL Algorithm

-The algorithm contained in this package is an elaboration into 3D images of the 2D image connected components algorithm described by Rosenfeld and Pflatz (RP) in 1968 [1] (which is well illustrated by [this youtube video](https://www.youtube.com/watch?v=ticZclUYy88)) using an equivalency list implemented as Tarjan's Union-Find disjoint set with path compression and balancing [2] and augmented with a decision tree based on work by Wu, Otoo, and Suzuki (WOS).
+The algorithm contained in this package is an elaboration into 3D images of the 2D image connected components algorithm described by Rosenfeld and Pflatz (RP) in 1968 [1] (which is well illustrated by [this youtube video](https://www.youtube.com/watch?v=ticZclUYy88)) using an equivalency list implemented as Tarjan's Union-Find disjoint set with path compression and balancing [2] and augmented with a decision tree based on work by Wu, Otoo, and Suzuki (WOS), an approach commonly known as Scan plus Array-based Union-Find (SAUF).
 [3] The description below describes the 26-connected algorithm, but once you understand it, deriving 18 and 6 are simple.
+However, we recently made some changes that warrant further discursion on 6-connected.

 ### First Principles in 2D